Lau Kar-wing

-Lau Kar-wing (born 1944) is a martial artist, Hong Kong martial arts film director, action choreographer and actor.
+Lau Kar-wing (born 1944) is a martial artist, Hong Kong film director, action choreographer and actor.

 Background

 Born in the Xinhui District of Jiangmen in Guangdong, China, Lau Kar-wing was the fourth child of Lau Cham (劉湛), a martial arts master who studied under Lam Sai-wing, pupil of the legendary Chinese folk hero, Wong Fei-hung.

 Lau began learning kung fu in his early teens, learning in secret at his father's school.
 When his older brother, Lau Kar-leung, discovered this, he began teaching Kar-wing himself.

 Film career

 Before becoming famous, Lau worked as an extra and choreographer on the black & white Wong Fei-hung films, which starred Kwan Tak-hing as the titular hero.
 Lau was given his start working under his father and brother in these films, and followed his brother to become a stuntman and assistant choreographer.

 In the 1960s he became one of the Shaw Brothers Studio's main action choreographers, working with many directors on films such as King Boxer (1972).
 Lau evolved to become a director in the late 1970s.
 By this time he was already an accomplished actor and action choreographer outside of Shaw Brothers.